-Contrary to popular belief, Margo Channing is not based on Tallulah Bankhead.
-The film was adapted from an original story "The Wisdom of Eve" by Mary Orr (uncredited in this film), based on a real-life incident involving Austrian actress Elisabeth Bergner during her run in the hit stage thriller "The Two Mrs. Carrolls" in 1943-44.
-Originally the lead was, like Bergner, a foreign actress named Margola Cranston before it was changed to Margo Channing.
-However, the story about it being based on Bankhead persisted, however, and when Bankhead heard it, she reportedly told a live radio audience that the next time she saw Bette Davis, she would "tear every hair out of her mustache".
+Contrary to popular belief, the character of Margo Channing is not based on Tallulah Bankhead.
+The film was adapted from an original story published in Cosmopolitan, "The Wisdom of Eve" by Mary Orr (uncredited in this film).
+It was based on an actual incident involving Austrian actress Elisabeth Bergner during her run in the hit stage thriller "The Two Mrs. Carrolls" in 1943-44.
+The story's main character was, like Bergner, a foreign actress named Margola Cranston, before it was changed to Margo Channing.
+However, the story about its being based on Bankhead persisted, and when Bankhead heard it, she reportedly told a live radio audience that the next time she saw Bette Davis, she would "tear every hair out of her mustache".

 Oscar winner George Sanders spent his time between scenes napping in his dressing room.
 Anne Baxter later remarked that the sometimes still sleepy actor took about seven takes before he got it right, which worked well for his characterization.